Missouri DWI Laws

 An arraignment is a hearing that takes place shortly after you are arrested for a DWI offense in Missouri.
 Unlike Kansas, Missouri uses the term ‘driving while intoxicated’ instead of DUI (driving under the influence).
 This is the first time you will need to appear before a judge in court, so it can be a nerve-wracking experience.
 It’s best to prepare by learning what to expect during an arraignment for DWI.
 Here’s what you need to know:

 At this point in the process, it’s not hard to figure out that you are being accused of drunk driving.
 But, the arraignment is the first time that you are formally presented with the criminal charges being filed against you.
 The judge will read each charge aloud and ask you to confirm that you understand the crimes that you are accused of committing.

 During the arraignment, the defendant is expected to enter a plea to each criminal charge.
 The defendant has the option of pleading guilty, not guilty, or not guilty by reason of insanity.
 Pleading guilty means taking responsibility and accepting the consequences of committing the crime.
 If you enter this plea, the case will move straight into the sentencing phase.
 However, if you plead not guilty or not guilty by reason of insanity, the case will go to trial.

 It’s important to seek an attorney’s advice before formally entering a plea.
 An attorney can clearly explain each option and how it will affect your future.
 An attorney can also review the details of your case and tell you if it is in your best interests to go to trial and fight for your freedom.
-Sometimes, an attorney can also negotiate with the prosecution to arrange a plea that allows you to avoid serious consequences in exchange for pleading guilty to DWI.
+Sometimes, an attorney can also negotiate with the prosecution to arrange a plea that allows you to avoid serious consequences in exchange for pleading guilty to a driving while intoxicated offense.

 The plea that you enter during your arraignment can affect the rest of your life, so it’s best to speak to an attorney instead of making this decision alone.